Backpage.com LLC v. Cooper et al.

 People v.
 Kozlowski

-Attorneys with Davis Wright Tremaine represented a media coalition led by The New York Times in securing access to court communications with the holdout juror in this high-profile corruption trial of a Tyco executive.
+Represented media coalition led by The New York Times in securing access to court communications with the holdout juror in the high-profile corruption trial of a Tyco executive.
 (N.Y.
 Cnty.
 Sup.
 Ct.
 2004) Read more

 Verizon Directories Corp. v.
 Yellow Book USA, Inc.